vcastrejont/rideasone/README.md

 # Nearsoft Car Pooling app

 ### Executive Summary
-Corporate web system to share your travel by car to and from work
+Corporate web system to share your car to and from work.

 ### The problem
-In many business employees travel with their own car to work, there are no more parking spaces and  the city traffic gets worst
+In many business employees travel with their own car to work, there are no more parking spaces and  the city traffic gets worst.

 ### Solution
 Create a web and mobile application to share rides with co-workers.